Shopping for the perfect Copic gift can be tricky

 Yes, you can shove completed projects into a manila file folder to receive the same level of protection, but the same projects placed neatly into a bound book?
 The book format portfolio adds a sense of value.

 #8 - Make a Copic Repair & Refill Kit

 I've been using the ArtBin Slim Line cases for years.
 As I was researching items for this list, I stumbled upon a sectioned-off version called the Pen & Nib Box.

 But I wasn't thinking calligraphy.
 Nope, this makes a great Copic repair kit!
 I love the idea so much, I've got this box on order to make one for myself!

-Start with the Pen & Nib box.
+Start with the Pen & Nib Box.
 Add a package of replacement brush nibs and broad nibs.
-Top it off with a package of needle boosters, a set of Copic nib tweezers, and few alcohol swabs and you've made a compact repair kit that can handle any Copic emergency!
+Top it off with a set of Copic nib tweezers, and few alcohol swabs and you've made a compact repair kit that can handle any Copic emergency!

 I'm going to lump these two together even though I could extoll their virtues at length by themselves.

 I'm willing to wager that your Copic lover doesn't own either of these pens.